Dubai Chamber of Digital Economy unveils ‘Launchpad Dubai’ platform

 PHOTO

-The four-day mega-event kicks off tomorrow at Dubai Harbour and will run from 15th to18th October.
+The four-day mega-event kicks off tomorrow at Dubai Harbour and will run from 15 – 18 October.
 Expand North Star builds on the sell-out success of last year’s North Star Dubai, which led to the launch of around 150 startups in the UAE as a direct result of deals signed during the exhibition.

-This year’s event introduces Launchpad Dubai, a new platform aimed at accelerating the growth and expansion of global tech companies in Dubai including start-ups, fast-growing startups and billionaire unicorns.

 The Dubai Chamber of Digital Economy stand at Expand North Star will be the main venue to access Launchpad Dubai services, hosting individual booths for partner organisations.
 Local and international digital companies can initiate the process of obtaining partner services at the stand.
 Participants who meet the requirements can also start their application process for a Golden Visa, a long-term residence visa that offers a host of exclusive benefits.